RMIT strives to adopt a leadership role at a national and international level to shape a sustainable environment and society.

 This is evidenced by our commitments and is operationalised through our plans.
 Our key commitments include:

-RMIT has committed to reducing its building emissions to a net-zero position by 2030.
-As a minimum, half of the emissions reductions through on-site initiatives, with the remaining emissions reductions to be sourced from offsetting activities.
+RMIT has committed to reducing its emissions to a net-zero position by 2025.
+RMIT will strive to meet half of the emissions reductions through on-site initiatives, with the remaining emissions reductions to be sourced from offsetting activities.
 The University moved this commitment forward from the previous date of 2030 to both acknowledge the progress that had already been made and to reinforce our commitment to urgent climate action.

 The United Nations Global Compact is the world’s largest corporate sustainability initiative, with over 13,500 participating businesses and non-business organisations.
 The Compact calls for organisations to align their strategies and operations with universal principles on human rights, labour, environment and anti-corruption, and take actions to advance societal goals – particularly the SDGs.
 RMIT became a signatory to the UN Global Compact in September 2003 and demonstrates its continued engagement with the UN Global Compact, by utilising out Sustainability Annual Report as a formal Communication on Engagement submission.

 The UN Sustainable Development Goals (SDGs) provide a pathway for organisations to a more sustainable future.
 The 17 goals and their respective set of targets and indicators help organisations to identify sustainability aspects relevant to their operations and add value.